GauravMKedia/animation-collections/CONTRIBUTING.md

 This is a beginner friendly repository made specifically for Hacktoberfest that helps you get your first PR and takes you a step closer to earning your Hacktoberfest T-shirt 👕.
 If you are a beginner, and looking for your first contribution, we are here to help.
 Just add your details to `CONTRIBUTORS.md` as `[Your Name](Your Github Link)`.

+## How to Contribute?

+- Fork this repository
+- Add a new animation with its gif or solve an existing issue
+- Add your contribution detail to data.js file
+- Create a pull request

 ## Resources

 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)